rohanisaac/spc/README.md

 | Log dictionary      | f.log_dict      |
 | Log (remaining)     | f.log_other     |

-To get a full list of data/metadata stored in the object, you can run `dir(object)` on the file and subFile objects.
+To get a full list of data/metadata stored in the object, you can run `object.__dict__` on the file and subFile objects.

 ### Functions